Pikolomzi/My_Work/README.md

 *Screenshot of the Zingah Fruit & Veg Store webpage.*

 ## Credits
-This project was created by [Your Name].
+This project was created by [Phikolomzi].